mjmeli/pyduke-energy/README.md

 Some limitations I've identified:

 * Real-time power usage is not easily available.
 It is retrieved in the app via an MQTT websockets connection.
 I've been unable to figure out how to connect myself.
-* Non-real-time Energy usage data is down to the minute, but doesn't appear to be reported every minute.
-It seems common that there are delays of up to an hour.
-Once the readings come in, all the missing minutes are available.
+* Non-real-time Energy usage data is down to the minute, but doesn't appear to be reported every minute and I see delays up to 15 minutes.
+My best guess is that they cache the minute-by-minute data for 15 minutes.
+This is true in the app as well.

 ## Library